Hubear41/Sketchy-Magic/README.md

 ## Functionality
-    * Players will be able to use the WASD keys to move around the map.
     * Players will be able to cast spells by drawing shapes over parts of the map.
     * Enemies will be generated at the edges of the map and will head towards the crystal.
     * If an enemy carrying the crystal is defeated, the map will re-center onto that location.
     * The game ends if the crystal leaves the map.

 ### Wireframes

     ![](https://wireframe.cc/OzQuLF)

 ## MVPs
     [] Basic visuals and designs for the player and enemies.
-    [] Player can move around and cast spells.
+    [] Player cast spells by drawing shapes.
     [] Enemies will go after the crystal and try to leave the screen if the crystal has been captured.
     [] Enemies that succeed in leaving causes a 'Game Over'.
-    [] The map re-centers when an enemy that is carrying a crystal is defeated
+    [] The map re-centers when an enemy that is carrying a crystal is defeated.

 ## Architecture and Technologies